wildelaw/resellers-inventory-mgmt/docs/BUILD_EVALUATION.md

 - **Most security-hardened alternative:** `build-opencode-glm-5.2` — also has explicit SameSite and clean typing, but its lint pipeline is broken (`next lint` removed in Next 16, no `eslint.config.mjs`), it lacks the live JWT refresh and `isActive` gate, and it deviates from the canonical `withAuth` signature.
 - **Avoid `build-pi-glm-5.1` as a production baseline:** its session-invalidation bug is silent and security-critical, and it is missing two required mileage endpoints.
 - **`build-opencode-1.17.4-glm-5.1`** is compact and works, but its 97 type escapes and zod v3 pin make it the worst-positioned for future maintenance despite the small footprint.
+- **`build-ibm-bob`** was not completed (agent ran out of quota on the lowest Pro plan) and is therefore excluded from the comparison.
+A fair evaluation would require re-running the build with sufficient quota.

 The prior cohort's single biggest shared gap — the **complete absence of integration tests** — is closed by `build-claude-glm-5.2` (9 integration test files, 60+ integration test cases, all passing).
 The other four branches still have zero integration tests.